-I like to use a mirror during the initial teaching phase.
+We are going to teach your child the J sound using a mirror.
 This technique works well for most children.
-If your child is distracted by it, remove it.
+If your child is distracted by the mirror, remove it.
 You can follow each step simply by looking at each other.

 How to Teach: